CassandraMaldonado/llm_reliability/README.md

 **Monitor.
 Analyze.
 Navigate.
 Guard.
 Observe.
 Score.**

-An open-source, production-grade platform for LLM evaluation, observability, and reliability.
-MANGOS combines the best ideas from LangSmith, DeepEval, Weights & Biases, Datadog, and Arize Phoenix into a single self-hostable stack.
+An open-source, production-grade platform for LLM evaluation, observability and reliability.
+It combines the best ideas from LangSmith, DeepEval, W&B, Datadog and Arize Phoenix into a single  stack.

 ---